Ryutaro Hashimoto

-Early political life
+Early life

 Hashimoto was born on 29 July 1937, in Sōja in Okayama Prefecture.
 His father, Ryōgo Hashimoto, was a cabinet minister under Prime Minister Nobusuke Kishi.
-Following his father's lead, Ryutaro received his degree in political science from Keio University in 1960, and was elected to the House of Representatives of Japan in 1963.
+Following his father's lead, Ryutaro received his degree in political science from Keio University in 1960.
+He then studied Chinese at National Taiwan Normal University and was elected to the House of Representatives of Japan in 1963.